-David Protein Bar review: Is it worth the hype?
+David Protein Bar review: Maximum protein, minimum calories — but is it worth it?

 The RXBAR founder's new venture promises maximum protein, minimum calories.
 We put it to the test.